FCC Says It Was Victim of Cyberattack After John Oliver Show

 The FCC isn't saying accusing John Oliver of launching a cyber attack, they're same some third party launched an attack to stop John Oliver's audience from being able to leave comments.

 Maybe they WERE attacked.
-(Score:2)
+(Score:3)

 Maybe while John Oliver was telling people to submit their comments to the FCC en masse, some group that didn't want the people's opinion to get through to the FCC simultaneously launched a DDoS attack on their site...it's possible.